Agency Logo

 WHAT ARE THE SYMPTOMS OF A STD?

-• A strange rash or spots on your body - A rash may be a sign of Scabies OR Crabs and spots are a common sign of the second stage of Syphilis.
+• A strange rash or spots on your body - A rash may be a sign of Scabies or Crabs and spots are a common sign of the second stage of Syphilis.

 • White spots in pubic hair or small bugs - White spots in pubic hair are a sign of Crabs and could be a sign of Scabies.